cqb13/Numby-hack/README.md

 <hr />

 # How to use
-- Download the latest release.
+- Download the latest [release](/../../releases) of this mod from the releases tab.
-- Put it in your `.minecraft/mods` folder.
+- Put it in your `.minecraft/mods` folder where you have installed Meteor.

 *Note: Meteor Client is required for this addon*